BrownUniversity/brown-university-styles/README.md

 # Brown University Styles

-Colors, typography and other styles for building React-based applications at Brown University.
+Colors, typography and other style utilities for building React-based applications at Brown University.

 ---